 The most up to date guidance for isolation and quarantine is available on the Center for Disease Control (CDC) website.
 The Jackson County Health Department is following these recommendations.

-CDC - Quarantine and Isolation
+CDC - Isolation